In The News

-Lou Delmonico, one of the original founders of the Orange County Performing Arts Center in Southern California, turned 75 in January.
-He’s a pretty special guy.
+Lou Delmonico, one of the original founders of Southern California’s Orange County Performing Arts Center, celebrated his seventy-fifth birthday recently.

 I was honored to have been part of the spectacular celebration Lou put on for his many friends and associates.

-Lou flew me out from Dallas, with instructions to assemble the wonderful musicians I’ve been working with out there for the better part of…a lot of years.
+Lou flew me out from Dallas, with instructions to assemble the wonderful musicians I work with in California.

-It was quite a band: Bill Cunliffe, Terry Harrington, Steve Wilkerson, Dean Koba, Kye Palmer, Ben May, Tony Campodinico and Barry Zweig.
+It was quite a band: Bill Cunliffe, Terry Harrington, Steve Wilkerson, Dean Koba, Kye Palmer, Ben May, Tony Campodinico, Barry Zweig.

 Can you spell “G-R-A-M-M-Y?”

-These folks have played on many winning albums and even have a few statues of their own.
+These folks have played on many Grammy award-winning albums, and have a few statues of their own.

 It’s always great fun to work for Lou.
 He knows what he wants, which makes entertaining his guests a delight.